Facilitator-Cards/facilitator-cards/content/cardcarrier.md

 [**Facilitator Cards for Teachers**](https://www.facilitator.cards/img/blog/facilitator-cards-edu.pdf) - Community-created guide with 20 cards with specific insights and ideas for classroom teachers

+We've also got a series of **60-Second Tutorials** to help you better know your Facilitator Cards.
+Here's a link to [the full playlist](https://www.youtube.com/watch?v=d5Mu3wxybpA&list=PLFZCEEu1Jfj2e3mMMOuDSkDZY-5zcqmbm) and we're adding more every month!

 ## Getting Started Live Training

 Every month we run **🦈**  Card Sharks which is a live training with Meg, founder of Facilitator Cards, to learn how to put your Facilitator Cards to work!
 In Card Sharks we cover all the essentials to know about your deck (colors, symbols, etc), how to avoid overwhelm with your cards, and most importantly, how to use your cards to build agendas, create back-up plans, and enhance your facilitations!